shwethajog/yelpJsonDataAnalyse/README.md

 3. Input can be provided in 2 ways.
    3a.
 Create input folder in current working directory.
          Download (https://www.yelp.com/dataset/download) yelp_dataset.tar file into input/ folder.
-         (SO while building docker image, unput will be added to pyspark-notebook image.)
+         (SO while building docker image, input will be added to pyspark-notebook image.)
          ![input copy image](https://github.com/shwethajog/yelpJsonDataAnalyse/blob/master/images/input_copy.png)

    3b.
 If you don't want to include a input file in Docker image, then, upload .tar file into pyspark-notebook machine after step 6.

 4. Build docker image